IFC (American TV channel)

+AMC Networks operates a subsidiary known as IFC Films, the film offshoot of the channel that operates the IFC Center.
+In September 2018, it was estimated that approximately 75,295,000 American households (63% of households with television) received IFC.
+By December 2023, that number would drop to 56,185,000 households.

 History

 The channel debuted on September 1, 1994, under the ownership of Rainbow Media, a subsidiary of Cablevision Systems Corporation.
 IFC originated as a spin-off of then-sibling channel Bravo, which focused at that time on a wider variety of programming, including shows related to fine arts.
 In 2000, IFC launched a motion picture division.

 In 2005, IFC expanded into its first non-television venture and opened the IFC Center, a movie theater for independent film in New York City.
 In 2008, IFC launched its Media Lab Studios, a section of its website on which users can enter IFC-sponsored film contests, and can view others' films.
 In 2008, Rainbow Media acquired IFC's rival network, Sundance Channel, from Robert Redford and Showtime Networks.

 Towards the end of the decade, IFC began to expand its programming beyond independent films, producing original series and acquiring cult television series.
 In March 2010, IFC unveiled a new slogan, "Always on.
 Slightly off.", reflecting the channel's new focus on comedy programming.
 On December 8, IFC began airing commercials within its programming, a move that sparked controversy among its viewers, and would also begin to censor its programming.

 IFC eventually reversed its censorship practices and started to air its programming uncut; publicly trumpeting this fact in 2012 by releasing ads featuring showings of back-to-back blocks of movies like the Friday the 13th film series, highlighting the nudity and gore.
 On July 1, 2011, Rainbow Media was spun off from Cablevision into a separate company, which was renamed AMC Networks.

-On January 9, 2014, it was announced that the channel's full name had been retired, and that the name IFC would officially have no meaning.

-On November 15, 2016, AMC Networks acquired a minority stake in comedy video website and film and television production company Funny or Die, with plans to integrate it with IFC.
-On April 27, 2018, the company later acquired a majority stake in comedy venue operator Levity Live.